yukiroow/portfolio/README.md

 ## About The Project

 This repository contains the source code for my Portfolio.
-The portfolio contains my credentials, experiences, and personal projects.
+The portfolio contains my credentials, experiences, personal projects.

 ### Built With